Five things everyone forgets during a spring clean

 It can be easy to forget your home has gutters.
 After all, they’re on the roof out of sight and out of mind.
-However, you’ll most certainly know when they aren’t working their best, and it’s helpful to include them on your spring clean list to avoid problems later.
+However, you’ll most certainly know when they aren’t working their best, and it’s helpful to include gutter cleaning on your spring clean list to avoid problems later.
 Get a ladder and secure it to a solid part of your home’s framework.
 Slowly work your way around the house removing leaves, dirt, and debris until the water can flow freely.

 While spring is a good time of the year to complete this task, it’s also helpful to do it again before winter sets in.
 You can read more information on how to care for your home’s gutter system here.

 If you’ve got a vegetable garden, using your spring cleaning time as an opportunity to get your next crop in is a good idea.
 Get the gardening gloves on and prepare for lettuce, carrots, beets, broccoli, and cauliflower just to name a few.
 For many people, gardening is more of a passion than a chore, but there’s no harm in making sure everything – both inside and out – is in order during a spring clean.

 We’ve covered how to improve air quality in your home during spring, but have you ever thought about maintaining the systems that provide that better level of air quality?
 During spring cleaning, or even whenever you vacuum, remember to clean out air filters in filtration systems and heat pumps.
 Any heating, cooling or filtering appliance you use should be checked and maintained on a regular basis.
 Not doing so could result in replacing those appliances more often or a lack of efficiency.